wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 Wikidata (with the possibility of adding other sources as we see fit), and assigned Wellcome IDs.

-To allow the API to be as lightweight as possible, the indexed documents will match the form in which they are returned by the Concepts API e.g.
+To allow the API to be as lightweight as possible, the indexed documents will match the form in which they are returned by the Concepts API - currently as below:

 ```json
 {